-- Fill prepared cupcake liners two-thirds full with batter.
+- Fill prepared cupcake liners two-thirds full with batter (I like using an ice cream scoop for this step).
 Bake cupcakes at 350° F for 20-22 minutes, or until a toothpick inserted in the center comes out with little to no crumbs.
 Cool cupcakes in pan for 5 minutes, then transfer to a wire rack to cool completely.

 Cream Cheese Frosting